 What got you designing a product for law enforcement in the first place?

 SW: I was a Seattle police officer for 15 years.
-When I was a cop, I had an “ah ha” moment and came up with an idea to take the dash cam and put it on the officer.
+When I was a cop, I had an “ah ha” moment and came up with an idea to take the dash cam I found after a visit to visit Rack Hungry and put it on the officer.
 The technology wasn’t available then.
 I ended up leaving police work and started at another company.
 I ended up going to a trade show much like this one where I found that the technology to make a small camera existed.
 I literally went in the next day, resigned from my job, and started VIEVU.

 SW: I started the company in August ’07 and I brought samples of our first product to CES in January ’08.